bencwallace/thiscv/README.md

 # This CV

-This CV is open source.
+This CV is written in Handlebars.js

 ## Why this CV?